Best Renters Insurance in New Jersey

 Best for: Digital experience

-Lemonade is newer in the renters insurance industry and it’s one of the cheapest.
-While its newer status means it doesn’t have AM Best scoring available yet, the company advertises rates starting as low as $5 per month and received the highest customer satisfaction rating in the 2021 J.D.
-Power Home Insurance Study.
-Lemonade features an easy-to-use app, through which you can purchase renters insurance in 90 seconds.
+Lemonade is newer in the renters insurance industry and advertises some of the cheapest rates.
+While its newer status means it doesn’t have an AM Best rating yet, the company received the third-highest customer satisfaction rating in the 2023 J.D.
+Power U.S. Home Insurance Study.
+Lemonade features an easy-to-use app, through which you can purchase renters insurance in 90 seconds, according to the company.
 Lemonade is a peer-to-peer insurance provider, meaning premiums go into a collective pool and Lemonade uses money from that pool to pay claims for policyholders who suffer covered losses.
-Lemonade also donates its profits to charities and causes of your choice in their Giveback program.
+Lemonade also donates a portion of its profits to charities and causes of your choice through its Giveback program.

 Standout features:

-- Money from unused premiums is donated to charities.
-Lemonade has given back over six million dollars through this program.
+• Money from unused premiums is donated to charities.
+Lemonade has given back over $8 million through this program.

 Learn more: Lemonade Insurance review